Introduction: Stop Asking “Which Is Better?” and Start Asking “Which Fits?”

 What Each Platform Is Really “For”

 LinkedIn Ads operate in a professional context.
-Users are in “work mode,” consuming industry content, thinking about tools, vendors, and solutions.
-The platform’s strength is explicit professional targeting such as job title, seniority, company size, industry, and account lists.
+Users are in “work mode,” consuming industry content and thinking about tools, vendors, and solutions.
+LinkedIn’s core strength is explicit professional targeting such as job title, seniority, company size, industry, and account lists.

-Facebook/Meta Ads operate in “scroll mode.”
-Users are not thinking about work, but they are highly engaged.
-Meta’s strength lies in scale, creative formats, and algorithmic optimization, allowing you to reach large audiences at lower cost and let the system find converters over time.
+Facebook and Instagram operate in “scroll mode.”
+Users aren’t thinking about work, but they are highly engaged.
+Meta’s strength lies in scale, creative formats, and algorithmic optimization, allowing advertisers to reach large audiences at lower cost and let the system identify likely converters over time.

-Neither is inherently better.
+Neither platform is inherently better.
 They are optimized for different mental states and buying moments.

 Key B2B-Relevant Ad Formats